cadenzauk/siesta/README.md

     .list();
 ```

-Of course, you could also add a HAVING clause as follows.
+You could also add a HAVING clause as follows.

 ```java
 List<ManufacturerSummary> nonSuppliers = database.from(Manufacturer.class, "m")